OSLL/code-plagiarism/README.md

   $ make test
   ```

-- Testings CLI and work of the util with written autotests (required 'ACCESS_TOKEN' with empty accesses, look ahead)
+- Testing work of the util with written autotests (required installed util and 'ACCESS_TOKEN' with empty accesses, look ahead)
   ```
   $ make autotest
   ```